 What’s the best laser eye surgery?

 We answered the question, “are you awake during laser eye surgery?”
 Now you may be wondering what the best laser eye surgery is for you.
-To find out, we recommend getting a free video appointment with our eye specialist.
-Here we can answer any questions you may have about laser eye surgery.
+To find out if you’re a candidate for lasik, we recommend getting a free video appointment with our eye specialist.
+In this LASIK consultation, we can answer any questions you may have about laser eye surgery.